AnyChart/docs.anychart.com/Gauges/Linear_Gauge.md

 ## Overview

 A linear gauge is visual representation of a measuring device with a horizontal or vertical scale and a pointer or multiple pointers indicating particular values.
 The scale is usually color zoned, which helps to see what range the value of interest falls in.
-Linear gauges can represent thermometers, radio scales, battery indicators, rulers, and any other devices with straight line–shaped scales.
+Linear gauges can represent thermometers, radio scales, battery indicators, rulers, and any other devices with straight line-shaped scales.

 ## Basics